jlyman/react-native-rating-requestor/README.md

 If enough positive events have occurred (defined by the `timingFunction`) then a rating dialog will pop up.
 The user can rate the app or decline to rate, in which case they won't be bothered again, or can choose to maybe do so later, in which case the Rating Requestor will keep on tracking positive event counts.

 You can also trigger the rating dialog to appear immediately by invoking `RatingTracker.showRatingDialog([callback])`.
 If you have a "Rate this App" button or link in an about page or something in your app, this would be a good place to use that.

+### iOS Native Dialog

+When on iOS 10.3+, if the user agrees to leave a review then it will trigger the native star picker dialog built in to iOS.
+This is a definite improvement!
+However it's not foolproof.
+Because iOS ultimately makes the decision to show the dialog or not, there is a small chance that the user may agree to review the app, but because they've already seen the dialog recently, it may not appear.
+Caveat emptor.
+In most cases, though, this should work out better than before.

+This is accompished by using [react-native-store](https://github.com/oblador/react-native-store-review), a peer dependency of the library.

 ## Configuration